 Brief History of Monte Bank Card Game

 Whilst it is always going to be hard to trace back a card game that is over 300 years old to any direct roots, the game of Monte Bank is almost assuredly from Spain originally.
-They then made a transition to Mexico and later still into the United States.
+They then made a transition to Mexico and later still into the online American Sports Betting.
 At first the game was played with a Spanish deck of cards but over the years has adapted to accept other variations like specifically modified decks and other forms of standard decks.
 The game spread across to the United States during the war with Mexico in the mid 1800s and has persisted in the Southwest of the country since, with even the Native Americans adopting the game to a degree.

 How to Play Monte Bank Cards